International Undergraduate Student Path

 - *An alternative English Language Test International students may take is the International English Language Testing System (IELTS).
 A minimum score of 5 is required.

 - Submit bank statement demonstrating financial capability to pay tuition, fees and living expenses for the first twelve months of program.
 The bank statement must be current, and indicate the account monetary value equivalency in USD (United States dollars).
-If a student will be sponsored, a current sponsor bank statement and I-134 Affidavit of Support form demonstrating financial capability will be required.
+If a student will be sponsored, a current sponsor bank statement demonstrating financial capability and completed financial support form (provided by the Office of Admissions) will be required.

 - Submit documentation substantiating official status with the US Citizenship and Immigration Service (USCIS), in order to determine eligibility to study in the United States as follows: